 Starting a business is challenging, exciting and usually expensive so we’ll forgive you for pushing the legal issues down your list of priorities.
-Although you might not want to hear it, it really will benefit you in the long term to consider the legal issues that come hand in hand with running a business rather than wishing you had done so earlier, if something goes wrong (I know, hard to believe when you’re going into business with someone you trust)!
+Although you might not want to hear it, it really will benefit you in the long term to consider the legal issues that come hand in hand with running a business, rather than wishing you had something in place when things go wrong.

 1. What is a shareholders’ agreement?

-Whilst there isn’t a legal requirement to have a shareholders’ agreement, we strongly recommend one if you’re going into business with someone else, whether it’s a friend, family member or investor.
-Many funding providers make it a condition of any facility that such an agreement is in place and we suspect that this practice will become widely enforced in the future.
+While there isn’t a legal requirement to have a shareholders’ agreement, we strongly recommend one if you’re going into business with someone else, whether it’s a friend, family member or investor.
+Many funding providers make it a condition of any facility that such an agreement is in place and we suspect that this practice will become widely-enforced in the future.

 Most businesses are not split 50/50; they have minority and majority shareholdings in various percentages.
-The agreement can be drafted in a way to protect minority shareholders from being outvoted or prejudiced, or in the alternative, allow majority shareholders to take action without the consent of all shareholders.
-By outlining the process, it will make decision making quick and efficient.
+The agreement can be drafted in a way to protect minority shareholders from being outvoted or prejudiced, or alternatively, to allow majority shareholders to take action without the consent of all shareholders.
+By outlining the process, it will make decision-making more quick and efficient.

-The day to day decision making of a company is undertaken by the directors, rather than the shareholders (who may be the same people).
-A shareholders’ agreement can hold the directors accountable for certain actions and can require the directors to seek shareholder consent on running key decisions.
-Whilst shareholders are able to take a step back from the day to day dealings of the company, the shareholders’ agreement will provide for situations in which the shareholders must be consulted, enabling the owners of the business to retain control.
+The general decision-making in a company is undertaken by the directors, rather than the shareholders (who may be the same people).
+A shareholders’ agreement can hold the directors accountable for certain actions and require them to seek shareholder consent on key decisions.
+It allows shareholders to take a step back from the day-to-day dealings of the company, while providing for situations in which they must be consulted and therefore enabling the owners of the business to retain control.

-We all like to get paid for the blood, sweat and tears that go into building a business, right?
-Shareholdings in a company can be linked to financial contribution or investment in the company or perhaps performance through mechanisms such as a share option scheme.
-There are a range of different options for how company profits can be distributed – the details of which may be contained in the shareholders’ agreement.
+We all like to get paid for the blood, sweat and tears that go into building a business.
+Shareholdings in a company can be linked to financial contribution or investment in the company or perhaps performance, through mechanisms such as a share option scheme.
+There are a range of different ways that company profits can be distributed – the details of which may be contained in the shareholders’ agreement.

-No one wants their co-founder to stroll over to their biggest competitor, taking all their trade secrets with them… do they?
+No-one wants their co-founder to stroll over to their biggest competitor, taking all their trade secrets with them.

 It is extremely important to adequately protect the business and this can be done by placing restrictions on the shareholders during their involvement with the business and for a period of time after their departure.
 Restrictions can be imposed to protect intellectual property rights, trade secrets, suppliers, customers and employees from being taken from the company, along with restrictions on setting up a competitive business.

-In summary, a shareholders’ agreement can be used as a safeguard to protect the shareholders because (amongst other things) they can provide for what happens if things go wrong.
-The agreement can provide for many eventualities including the financing or re-financing of a company, the management of the company, the dividend policy and deadlock situations.
-The absence of a shareholders’ agreement opens up the potential for disputes and disagreements which may, ultimately impact on the success of the business
+In summary, a shareholders’ agreement can be used as a safeguard to protect the shareholders because (amongst other things) it provides for what happens if things go wrong.
+The agreement can cover many eventualities, including the financing or re-financing of a company, the management of the company, the dividend policy and deadlock situations.
+The absence of a shareholders’ agreement opens up the potential for disputes and disagreements which may, ultimately impact the success of the business.